 It starts as a very personal journey of exploration and that of creating images that speak to him.Sharing with others his deep respect for the environment through his imagery and story telling.
 Knowing that art has the ability to be a force for positive change.

-Being in total awe of nature, and inspired by the world around him allows for infinite possibilities.
-Weather it’s from an amazing musical composition, the hues of autumn or a passage from the Tao Te Ching.
+Being in total awe of nature, and inspired by the world around him, allows for infinite possibilities.
+Whether it’s from an amazing musical composition, the hues of autumn or a passage from the Tao Te Ching.

 Experiencing his imagery can open the door to one’s emotions and appeal to our own Spirituality, bringing awareness to the nuances of life.

 He graduated with a degree in photography from Milwaukee Area Technical College and has spent the last 32 years photographing from his unique perspective.
 His work has been displayed in galleries and group exhibitions within the Great Lakes region.
 His photographs have also been honored with awards and recognition at art festivals that he participates in throughout the Midwest.

 He simply feels blessed to be a witness to the light.